nus-cs2103-AY1718S2/addressbook-level4/collated/functional/amad-person.md

  */
 public class Quantity {
     public static final String MESSAGE_QUANTITY_CONSTRAINTS =
-            "Quantity should only contain numeric characters, and it should not be blank";
+            "Quantity should only contain numeric characters, and it should not be blank.\n"
+                    + "Maximum value allowed for quantity is 1000000.";

     // Only positive integers are allowed
     public static final String QUANTITY_VALIDATION_REGEX = "^[0-9]*[1-9][0-9]*$";